zerokarmaleft/reader-writer-state/README.md

 ## Writer

 Let's start by creating a purely functional logger.
-You want a pure function that implements some useful computation and returns a result, yet also logs some messages elsewhere so that you have an accounting for things that were done.
-Logging seems intrinsically *un-pure*.
-How can we possibly write a pure function?
+You want a pure function that implements some useful computation and returns a value, yet also logs some messages elsewhere so that you have an accounting for things that were done.
+At first glance, logging seems intrinsically *un-pure*.

 You can easily write log messages out to the console in JavaScript: